Trauma, Politics, and the Uses of Memory

 ———.
 "Ruptures, Memories and Discontinuities (Homage to Walter Benjamin)."
 In The Insubordination of Signs: Political Change, Cultural Transformation, and Poetics of the Crisis, translated by Alice A. Nelson and Silvia R. Tandeciarz, 1–23.
 Durham: Duke University Press, 2004.

 Background ViewingNuttall, Sarah.
 Brief comments on "elsewheres" and "publics" at "Elsewheres and Otherwise: Critical Theory in a Different Register."
 Panel discussion at UC Irvine, November 14, 2014 | Video

 News and Events

 October 28, 2020 | Northwestern

-In culmination of the Critical Theory in the Global South Mellon sub-project on “Trauma, Politics, and the Uses of Memory,” and in the context of the graduate course of the same name this Fall 2020 quarter, Professor Anna Parkinson (Northwestern University) and Dr. Candice Jansen (former Mellon Pre-doctoral Fellow at Northwestern and current Manager of Research and Exhibitions at the Market Photo Workshop, Johannesburg, South Africa) will lead a conversation on the role of visual media and capture in memorialization and protest in the context of the Global South (specifically in relation to Chile and South Africa).
-The session will take place via Zoom on Wednesday, October 28th, 2-4pm.
+In culmination of the Critical Theory in the Global South Mellon sub-project on “Trauma, Politics, and the Uses of Memory,” and in the context of the graduate course of the same name this Fall 2020 quarter, Professor Anna Parkinson (Northwestern University) and Dr. Candice Jansen (former Mellon Pre-doctoral Fellow at Northwestern and current Manager of Research and Exhibitions at the Market Photo Workshop, Johannesburg, South Africa) led a conversation on the role of visual media and capture in memorialization and protest in the context of the Global South (specifically in relation to Chile and South Africa).
+The session took place via Zoom on Wednesday, October 28th, 2-4pm.

 Fall 2020 | Northwestern